School House to White House

 Far right: Richard Nixon loved music at an early age and played the violin.

 Gerald R. Ford attended public school in Grand Rapids, Michigan, where he did especially well in history and government.
 A talented athlete, Ford was selected as part of the all-city football squad.
 He attended the University of Michigan and played center for the Wolverine football team.
 Although he was offered professional contracts to play football, Ford instead went to Yale University, where he worked as an assistant football coach and head boxing coach and later attended Yale Law School.
 The exhibit includes his 1935 University of Michigan yearbook, Michiganensian, and a written offer to play professional football for the Green Bay Packers.

-Right: Gerald Ford poses with other members of the University of Michigan football team in 1933.
+Left: Gerald Ford poses with other members of the University of Michigan football team in 1933.

-Far right: While at the University of Michigan, Ford joined Delta Kappa Epsilon fraternity.
+Right: While at the University of Michigan, Ford joined Delta Kappa Epsilon fraternity.